 I had other reasons for wanting to learn Japanese, too:

 There were times when I would get lost on the train or on the street (no iphone at the time) and having trouble even getting basic directions.
 Or there were other times when another foreign colleague would act like a pompous prick (sorry, it’s true) because they knew more Japanese than me.

 I got tired of feeling stupid to be quite frank.
-I felt like there was so much more happening in my brain than I could say in Japanese.
-It is one of the most debilitating feelings you can possibly have…
+Knowing you have things you want to say and not being able to express them... is one of the most debilitating feelings you can possibly have.

 *When I started on my Japanese journey, I chose this textbook after doing a bit of research.
 Back in 2008, it was a pleasant surprise to know that several American universities were using the very same book to teach their introductory, Japanese 101 courses. when I saw the book in my local, Japanese bookstore, in plain English, I had to buy it.